-9. LAW ENFORCEMENT POLICIES
+10. LAW ENFORCEMENT POLICIES

 - 1. Possession.
 A state veterinarian, humane agent, sheriff, deputy sheriff, constable, police officer, animal control officer, person authorized to make arrests or the commissioner may apply to the District Court or the Superior Court for authorization: - A. To take possession of any maimed, disabled, diseased, dehydrated, malnourished or injured animal or any animal whose owner has abandoned or cruelly treated it and turn over the animal to the applicant or other suitable person; or - B. To cause the animal to be disposed of humanely. - 2.
 Notice to owner.
 If the owner is known, a copy of the application must be served upon the owner with an order of court to appear at a stated time and place to show cause why the animal should not be taken and turned over to the applicant or other suitable person or disposed of humanely. - If the owner cannot be found by reasonable diligence, or is out of state although a resident of this State, a copy of the application and order of court must be left at the owner's last and usual place of abode. - If the owner is not known, then the court shall order a notice to be published at least once in a newspaper of general circulation in the county where the animal was found, stating the case and circumstances and giving 48 hours notice of the hearing. - 3.
-Hearing.
-If it appears at the hearing that the animal has been cruelly abandoned or cruelly treated by its owner or the animal is maimed, disabled, diseased, dehydrated, malnourished or injured, the court shall: - A. Direct the applicant or other suitable person to take possession of and provide for the animal, order its sale, adoption or placement; - B. Order the animal to be disposed of humanely if, given reasonable time and care, the animal's recovery is doubtful; or - C. If appropriate, allow the animal to be returned to its owner. - 4.
-Ex parte order.
-An ex parte order shall be as follows. - A. A state veterinarian, humane agent, sheriff, deputy sheriff, constable, police officer, animal control officer, person authorized to make arrests or the commissioner may apply to the District Court, Superior Court or a justice of the peace for an ex parte order for authorization to take possession of any maimed, disabled, diseased, dehydrated, malnourished or injured animal or any animal whose owner has abandoned or cruelly treated it and turn it over to the applicant or any other suitable person. - An order may be entered ex parte upon findings by the court or justice of the peace that there is a reasonable likelihood that: - (1) The defendant is not subject to the jurisdiction of the court for the purposes of a hearing or the owner cannot be found by reasonable diligence or is out-of-state although a resident of this State, and there is a danger that unless immediate action is taken:
+Full Hearing.
+A full hearing must be held within 31 days of application for authorization under subsection 1.
+The court shall take notice that the evidence in a matter under this subsection is a living animal requiring proper care and nourishment and shall advance the matter on the docket and give the matter priority over other cases when the court determines that the interests of justice so require.
+In the event of a postponement of the original hearing date, the court shall reschedule the matter for full hearing no more than 14 days than the original hearing date.
+It is the owner's responsibility at the hearing to show case why the animal should not be seized permanently or disposed of humanely.
+If it appears at the hearing that the animal has been abandoned or cruelly treated by its owner or the animal is maimed, disabled, diseased, dehydrated, malnourished or injured the court shall: - A. Declare the animal forfeited and direct the applicant or other suitable person to take possession of an provide for the animal, or order its sale, adoption or placement; - B. Order the animal to be disposed of humanely if a veterinarian determines that, given reasonable time and care, the animal's recovery is doubtful or that the animal is diseased or disabled beyond recovery; or - C. If appropriate, allow the animal to be returned to its owner.